-Examines fundamental Seventh-day Adventist teachings regarding the Sabbath, Second Advent, and Sanctuary in the context of such interrelated doctrines as the nature of man, Christ's atoning sacrifice and heavenly ministry, and the pre- and post-Advent judgments.
+(3)Examines fundamental Seventh-day Adventist teachings regarding the Sabbath, Second Advent, and Sanctuary in the context of such interrelated doctrines as the nature of man, Christ's atoning sacrifice and heavenly ministry, and the pre- and post-Advent judgments.
 Designed to help students appreciate more fully not only the validity of these doctrines, but also their relevance for their Christian life.
 Research paper may be required.
 Spring

-RELT235 V (3) Principles of Bible Instruction
+Principles of Bible Instruction

-Distance education course to help students develop necessary skills and expertise vital for success in Bible instruction.
+AU/HSI course to help students develop necessary skills and expertise vital for success in Bible instruction.